BuiltByWalsh/homelab/README.md

 1. If you are on a device on your tailnet, you should be able to use services through a readable domain.
 2. Each service should be configured using subdomains, e.g `https://portainer.yourprivate.cloud`, with a wildcard certificate.
-3. **If you disconnect from the tailnet, you lose access entirely**.
+3. **If you disconnect from the tailnet, you lose access to the homelab entirely**.
 In other words, we're setting up a DNS record that points to a tailscale IP, not something publicly available for all web traffic.

 This approach is secure, gives total administrative control over to a tailscale admin, and should support common use cases like travel, where you can easily connect to your tailnet securely on public wifi.